edsdk/n1ed-react/README.md

 ## TypeScript support

 This module is written with TypeScript and can be used in both JS and TS projects.
-You do not need to install typings separately, they are built in the project.
+You do not need to install typings separately, they are built into the project.

 ## License